EDRIXS/MAIQMag_workshop/tutorials/current_status/current_status.md

 * Incident-energy vs. energy-loss planes for specific geometry and incident x-ray polarization.
 This is the data for Fe<sub>2</sub>O<sub>3</sub>:[^3]

 ![Fe2O3](Fe2O3.png)
-* Mixture of Bayesian and gradient descent for the solver
+* Mixture of Bayesian and a greedy optimizer [PyBOBYQA](https://numericalalgorithmsgroup.github.io/pybobyqa/build/html/index.html) for the solver
 ![workflow](workflow.png)

 ## Performance

-* We did 60 runs of 1000 iterations corresponding to running overnight on a modest computer.
+* We did 60 runs of 1000 iterations corresponding to running overnight on a personal computer.
 * Obtained solutions similar to a human.
 * Super-human error analysis.